 The newsletter’s next big move came in 2005 when an electronic version began to accompany the printed newsletter.
 A short time later it became a strictly electronic newsletter.
 All issues of the newsletter dating back to 1991 can be found on the newly redesigned Horticulture and Home Pest News website.

 The delivery method may have changed, but the same commitment to inform the pubic remains.

 “The same type of useful information is going into the newsletter today as went in 30 years ago,” Lewis said.
 “The newsletter is written by a variety of extension specialists and includes a combination of short updates and longer pamphlet-like articles that provide everything readers need to know about a single topic in one place.
-Articles of different lengths always served the same purpose – to provide people the horticulutural and entomological information they need to make better decisions in their profession or in their personal gardens and landcapes.”
+Articles of different lengths always served the same purpose – to provide people the horticultural and entomological information they need to make better decisions in their profession or in their personal gardens and landscapes.”

 Hort and Home News Today

 Three decades after it was first released, the Horticulture and Home Pest Newsletter is seeing a growing audience, moving quickly outside the 2,105 subscribers it currently holds.

 “People all over the world are finding our information,” Lewis said.
 “Having an archive of the newsletter online can be a great thing, our reach is much farther than it used to be when we were sending a few hundred paper copies to county extension offices, farmers and growers around Iowa.”

 And as the newsletter turns the big 3-0 it will continue to inform and educate all who come across its information.

 “This newsletter, or something similar to it, will continue into the future because extension specialists want to extend,” Lewis said.
 “We have education and excitement to share.
 It will be exciting to see how we do it going into the future.”